apaladines-techconsulting/Interview_Questions/README.md

  2. `Behavieour Design Patterns` -> How your projects are going to comunicate or pass data around or bahave.
  3. `Structural Design Patterns` -> How you assemble objects and classes into a larger group.

- A. Creational Design
+ - Creational Design:
      1. Singleton
      2. Factory Design Pattern / Factory Method
      3. Builder
      4. Prototype

- B. Behavioural Design Pattern
+ - Behavioural Design Pattern
      1. Observer Pattern
      2. Chain of responsibility
      3. Memento
      4. Iterator

- C. Structural Design Pattern
+ - Structural Design Pattern
     1. Adaptor pattern (Protocol delegate)
     2. Decorator
     3. Facade Design Pattern

- Singleton Pattern
+### Singleton Pattern:
- It ensures that only one object of class will be there thoroutghout our app It provides global access to that instance
+ It ensures that only one object of class will be there thoroutghout our app It provides global access to that instance.
+- Examples:

- DataManager
+    - DataManager
- AuthenticationManager
+    - AuthenticationManager
- FileDownloaderManager
+    - FileDownloaderManager
- AnalyticsManager
+    - AnalyticsManager

- Advantages:
+- Advantages:
-    make it easy
-    gives global access
+    - Make it easy.
+    - Gives global access.

- AntiDesign Pattern
+- AntiDesign Pattern
-    cannot have
+    - Cannot have injeritance.
-    needs to be used carefully
+    - Needs to be used carefully.
-    cannot write test cases
+    - Cannot write test cases.

-## Closure pattern:
+### Closure pattern:
-Is just the same closures we use as parameters or variables.
+- Is just the same closures we use as parameters or variables.
-It is used to send data back to the class that is implementing the closure. they can be scapping and nonScapping.
+- It is used to send data back to the class that is implementing the closure. they can be scapping and nonScapping.

 #### RXSwift and RXCocoaTouch:
 - Major components: